-a.
-The size and structure of the staff shall be up to the discretion of the Directors in consultation with the Vice President (Operations) and Director of Educational Services.

-b.
-The staff may include, but are not limited to, the following:

-i.
-10-week Summer Instructors
+- a.
+The size and structure of the staff shall be up to the discretion of the Managers in consultation with the Vice President (Operations) and Director of Educational Services. - b.
+The staff may include, but are not limited to, the following: - i.
+10-week Summer Instructors - ii.
+16-week Summer Instructors